Py4Phy/classroom-generator/README.md

 ## Usage

-Primitive at the moment... will create the new HW in a directory `BUILD/HWxx`, which needs to be manually copied as necessary.
+Primitive at the moment... will create the new HW in a subdirectory `BUILD/<name>` with a repository that can pushed to new repo on GitHub.

 ### Assignment

-Create the assignment.md.
+Create the `assignment.md` with instructions for students

 Make sure to include the points banner.